 With sauerkraut, bacteria found on the leaves of lettuce and cabbage would convert this fresh produce to sauerkraut without the use of any starter.
 Amazing!

 In many grains and legumes, a naturally-occuring compound called phytic acid makes some parts of the grain indigestible, thereby limiting the nutrients that can be absorbed from these foods.
 “Souring” the grains, aka fermenting them, helps break down the phytic acid, enabling the body to absorb key minerals that would otherwise not be available.
-This process was probably discovered by accident, as people
+This process was probably discovered by accident.
+In fact, kombucha is fermented!
+Kombucha is made through a two-stage fermentation process.

+Kombucha is fermented in a two-stage fermentation process.
 In the case of kombucha, a SCOBY (symbiotic culture of bacteria and yeast) is added to sweet tea, which jumpstarts two processes take place.
 First, alcoholic fermentation, during which the yeast convert sugar to alcohol under controlled conditions.
 After that, the bacteria get to work converting most of this alcohol into acetic, gluconic, glucuronic and other organic acids.
-During both of these processes, the yeast and bacteria feast and multiply, yielding an end beverage that is rich in a variety of microorganisms and healthy acids.
+During both of these processes, the yeast and bacteria feast and multiply, yielding an fermented kombucha beverage that is rich in a variety of microorganisms and healthy acids.

 Those of us who live in urban areas have minimal exposure to bacteria - much less than we did during agricultural times when we were constantly interacting with soil and animals.
 This reduced exposure is due to many things: the use of chemicals and antibacterial products, less interaction with nature, the sterile nature of our modern food system and more.
 While these shifts have reduced the spread of harmful pathogens and disease in some contexts, they’ve also removed the helpful microorganisms from our diets and lives and left us with an environment that’s more sterile than we need.
 This in turn breeds other types of health problems.